dimitrismistriotis/general_assembly_data_science_class/week_02/Review_Statistics/assignments/assignment_3_estimation.md

     - Does the confidence intervals include the population mean?
 Can you explain why that is?

-    YOUR ANSWER:
+    YOUR ANSWER: In my case it does.

-    YOUR EXPLANATION:
+    YOUR EXPLANATION: From the definition of the confidence interval: if we sample a number of samples 95% of them will have their mean within the calculated CI range.
+We are within that 95%.

 3. Modifying function arguments:
     - Try lowering the confidence to `.70` instead of `.95`.
 What does it do to the range of the confidence interval?

-    YOUR ANSWER:
+    YOUR ANSWER: Smaller range

-    YOUR EXPLANATION:
+    YOUR EXPLANATION: Now we are less confident on a more narrow range.

     - Try increasing the sample size.
 What does it do to the range of the confidence interval?

-    YOUR ANSWER:
+    YOUR ANSWER: Narrows it

-    YOUR EXPLANATION:
+    YOUR EXPLANATION: Sqrt of n in the denominator or more data brings us closer to the real value.

 4. Assumptions: What assumption are we making about the distribution of the population when we apply the confidence interval?
 Why are we able to make this assumption here without visualizing any plot?

-    YOUR ANSWER:
+    YOUR ANSWER: That the population mean follows a normal distribution.

-    YOUR EXPLANATION:
+    YOUR EXPLANATION: As far as I remember from reading but not certain, Central Limit Theorem ensures that.

 _______________________________________
 ## Extra resources